Gallstones and Homeopathy

 Therefore, when that bit of fatty steak reaches the intestines, they deliver a note to send down some bile from the gallbladder.
 After this the fatty food becomes easier to digest and readily makes its way through the remainder of the digestive procedure.

 Gallstones (also known as cholelithiasis) are pieces of solid material that form in the gallbladder.
 These stones develop because cholesterol and pigments in bile sometimes form hard particles.
 Gallstones usually form in the gallbladder; however, they also may form anywhere there is bile; in the intrahepatic, hepatic, common bile, and cystic ducts.
 A gallstone is a crystalline concretion formed within the gallbladder by accretion of bile components.
-These calculi are formed in the gallbladder but may distally pass into other parts of the biliary tract such as the cystic duct, common bile duct, pancreatic duct, or the ampulla of Vater.
+These calculi are formed in the gallbladder but may distally pass into other parts of the biliary tract such as the cystic duct, common bile duct, pancreatic duct.

 Types of Gall Stones

 On the basis of their composition, gallstones can be divided into the following types:

 - Cholesterol stones vary from light yellow to dark green or brown and are oval, between 2 and 3 cm long, each often having a tiny, dark, central spot.
 To be classified as such, they must be at least 80% cholesterol by weight (or 70%, according to the Japanese- classification system).